Open Access – Online access to research results

 It allows readers of scientific publications to read access, download, save, print and link a document openly and free of charge.
 The open access movement has also come to include open access to scientific primary and meta data, source texts and digital reproductions.
 With the progressing digitalisation in libraries, collections and museums as well as the growing amount of qualitative research data, open access (data) publications as well as the use of open licences have also become more and more frequent.
 These data can be used according to the license conditions without having to contact the author.

-The research data underlying a paper or monography are published only in rare cases.
-Oftentimes, these data are unsuitable for the print medium, however, even online it has not yet become a matter of course to publish processed research data.
+The research data underlying a paper or monography are still only published in rare cases.
+Oftentimes, these data are unsuitable for the print medium.
+However, even online it has not yet become a matter of course to publish processed research data.
 The reasons for this are varied:

-- loss of control over the re-use of data
+- fear of loss of control over the re-use of data

 - time and financial expenditure

 To prevent most of these issues from happening, it is essential that, like with a classic print publication, the terms of (re)use are precise and clearly laid out on the website/repository.
 It can be anticipated that there will be a change of attitude towards academic publishing including a shift towards honouring the publication of (primary) research data.

 Academic publishing with the "right" license